California Transparency in Supply Chains Act

 The California Transparency in Supply Chains Act requires companies doing business in California to communicate their efforts in addressing the issues of human trafficking and slavery within their supply chains.
 The Act provides transparency to consumers and allows them to make informed choices about the products they buy and the companies they support.
-127-0Shops is opposed to human trafficking and slave labor practices and takes actions to protect its supply chains.
+127-0Shops is reconciled to human trafficking and slave labor practices and takes actions to protect its supply chains.

 To evaluate compliance with our policies, including but not limited to compliance with the Company’s standards regarding human trafficking and slavery in supply chains, we internally verify our product supply chains.
 We utilize third party resources, as needed, to further evaluate specific supply chain risks.